ArthurDeleu/British-Bulletin-Bias/_collections/_columns/2-scope.markdown

 An extra advantage of the UK as a country of research is the fact that the country has a state-owned newssource, the BBC.
 Findings on neutrality could be remarkably more interesting taking this into account, since one would suspect a state-owned company to be espacially truthful and impartial.

+Previously done research in the domain of news neutrality gives a baseline to which results can be compared to.
+In a survey by YouGov in 2017, 2040 people were asked to label newspapers based on how left or rightwing they appear them to be.
+Some of these newspapers coincide with the ones in our research.

 <!--more-->